 80% Muscle Meat: White Meats: Chicken, Farmed rabbits, Turkey

 Red Meats: Pork, Beef, Lamb, Goat, Duck, Goose, Venison, Elk, Bison, Roo, Wild Rabbit, Game Birds, Moose, Bison, NO Carnivores!
 Read why no carnivores here.
-Minimum of 3 to 4 proteins, the more variety the better with more red meats.
+Minimum of 4 proteins, the more variety the better with more red meats.

 *Game/wild animals needs to be frozen 2 to 3 weeks to kill parasites.*